33 experienced travelers share their travel must haves for both domestic and international trips.

-One thing on top of your packing list should be an e-reader.
+One thing on top of your travel must haves list should be an e-reader.
 Traveling gives you plenty of time to finally catch up on that reading list, and you don’t even need to bring that entire list with you nowadays.

 If you’re on a small week trip, bringing a book or perhaps even two might be just fine.
 But when traveling for two weeks or two months or two years, you should definitely bring your e-reader.
 It’s the best travel gadget, if you want to pack like a minimalist and travel light.